lionlai1989/lionlai1989.github.io/_posts/2024-01-01-nvidia-gpu-setup-guide.markdown

 # Why Write This Guide?

-Today, I attempted to install PyTorch3D within my venv virtual environment but encountered difficulties despite having successfully installed PyTorch, the NVIDIA driver, CUDA Toolkit, and cuDNN using pip.
+Today, I attempted to install [PyTorch3D](https://github.com/facebookresearch/pytorch3d) within my `venv` virtual environment using `pip` but encountered difficulties despite having successfully installed PyTorch, the NVIDIA driver, CUDA Toolkit, and cuDNN on my system.

-PyTorch3D recommends using conda for installation, but I prefer not to install conda on my laptop.
-Consequently, my sole recourse is to leverage Docker to create an independent system environment, run a Docker container, and install PyTorch3D with conda within it.
-However, I discovered that PyTorch 2.\* mandates CUDA Toolkit version 12.1, while my laptop currently hosts CUDA Toolkit version 12.0.
-As a result, I aim to meticulously document the entire process of installing and updating the NVIDIA driver, CUDA Toolkit, and cuDNN during the development workflow.
+I discovered that PyTorch 2.\* requires CUDA Toolkit version 12.1, while my laptop currently has CUDA Toolkit version 12.0.
+While I am not certain if this version mismatch is the cause of the problem in installing PyTorch3D (probably not), I have decided to reinstall everything and meticulously document the entire process of installing and updating the NVIDIA driver, CUDA Toolkit, and cuDNN during the development workflow.

 The objectives of this post are as follows:

 -   Document the step-by-step process of installing and updating the NVIDIA driver, CUDA Toolkit, and cuDNN.
--   Record the procedure for creating a venv virtual environment, installing PyTorch, successfully running PyTorch utilities with GPU support, and installing pytorch3d within the venv virtual environment.
+-   Record the procedure for creating a `venv` virtual environment, installing PyTorch, successfully running PyTorch utilities with GPU support, and installing PyTorch3D within the `venv` virtual environment.
--   In the event of unsuccessful installation of pytorch3d within the venv virtual environment, create a Docker image to establish an environment capable of running pytorch3d.
+-   In the event of unsuccessful installation of PyTorch3D within the `venv` virtual environment, create a Docker image to establish an environment capable of running PyTorch3D.
 This environment should be compatible with the following three scenarios:
     -   Jupyter Notebook
     -   Command-line shell
     -   Visual Studio Code, ensuring it recognizes the environment.